Concerts

 Staff-Led Jams

-Our jams are led by our stellar faculty, and we rotate them among the levels, so the odds are you’ll get to jam with your favorite players.
-We also rely heavily on our non-banjo students to add to the texture of our jams by joining in on fiddle, guitar, bass, mandolin and other instruments.
+Our jams are led by our stellar faculty.
+We rotate them among the levels, so the odds are you’ll get to jam with all your favorite players.
+We also rely heavily on our non-banjo students to add to the texture of our jams by joining in on bass, fiddle, guitar, mandolin, voice, and other instruments.

-By popular demand, this year we inaugurate a series of instructor-led bluegrass, old-time at three levels – plus a classic jazz jam for 4-string banjoists – on Saturday afternoon.
+By popular demand, we now offer a series of instructor-led jams n Saturday afternoon.
+Like our evening jams, we offer bluegrass and old-time jams at three levels plus a vocalists’ jam and a classic jazz jam for tenor banjoists.

 The Kind of Jams We Usually Offer

-• Vocal Jams.
+- Vocal Jams.
 For those who like to sing, play and even harmonize at the same time.
-These jams have grown increasingly popular at MBC.
+Instruments are optional!!

-• 4-String Banjo Jams.
-We offer jams that cater to the typical tenor and plectrum banjo repertoire, such as classic jazz and blues.
-We always consult with the primary tenor instructor to come up with the best possible jamming options for 4-string players.
+- Tenor Banjo Jams.
+We offer jams that cater to the typical tenor banjo repertoire, such as classic jazz and blues.
+We always consult with the primary tenor instructor to come up with the best possible jamming options for tenor players.
 You can prepare ahead for the jams next year by consulting our list of popular tenor banjo jamming tunes.

 Lists of Popular Old-Time and Bluegrass Jamming Tunes